 Debt Issue Costs.
-Debt issue costs are costs incurred in connection with the Company's debt financings have been capitalized and are being amortized over the stated maturity period or estimated life of the related debt, using the effective interest method.
+Debt issue costs are costs incurred in connection with the Company's debt financings that have been capitalized and are being amortized over the stated maturity period or estimated life of the related debt using the effective interest method.

 Revenue Recognition.
-The Company records revenue from the sale of ethanol and related products, hydrocarbon products, and funding from government grants and cooperative agreements.
-The Company recognizes revenue when all of the following criteria are satisfied: (i) it has identified a contract with a customer; (ii) it has identified the performance obligations of the customer; (iii) it has determined the transaction price; (iv) it has allocated the transaction price to the identified performance obligations in the contract with the customer; and (v) satisfied each individual performance obligation with the contract with a customer.
+The Company records revenue from the sale of ethanol and related products, hydrocarbon products and funding from government grants and cooperative agreements.
+The Company recognizes revenue when all of the following criteria are satisfied: (i) it has identified a contract with a customer; (ii) it has identified the performance obligations of the customer; (iii) it has determined the transaction price; (iv) it has allocated the transaction price to the identified performance obligations in the contract with the customer; and (v) it has satisfied each individual performance obligation with the contract with a customer.

-Ethanol and related products as well as hydrocarbon products are generally shipped "free-on-board" shipping point.
+Ethanol and related products as well as hydrocarbon products are generally shipped free-on-board shipping point.
 Collectability of revenue is reasonably assured based on historical evidence of collectability between the Company and its customers.
-In accordance with the Company's agreements for the marketing and sale of ethanol and related products, commissions due to marketers were deducted from the gross sales price at the time payment was remitted.
-Ethanol and related products sales were recorded net of commissions and shipping and handling costs.
+In accordance with the Company's agreements for the marketing and sale of ethanol and related products, commissions due to marketers are deducted from the gross sales price at the time payment was remitted.
+Ethanol and related products sales are recorded net of commissions and shipping and handling costs.
+Sales and other taxes that the Company collects concurrent with revenue-producing activities are excluded from revenue.

 Revenue related to government research grants and cooperative agreements is recognized in the period during which the related costs are incurred, provided that the conditions under the awards have been met and only perfunctory obligations are outstanding.
-Revenues related to the lease agreements are recognized on a straight-line basis over the term of the contract.
+Revenues related to lease agreements are recognized on a straight-line basis over the term of the contract.

-For the year ended December 31, 2018, Eco-Energy, accounted for approximately 72% of the Company's consolidated revenue.
-For the years ended December 31, 2017 and 2016, C&N Ethanol, accounted for approximately 76% and 71% of the Company's consolidated revenue, respectively.
-In the same years, Purina Animal Nutrition, LLC, formerly Land O'Lakes Purina Feed, LLC accounted for approximately 21%, 17% and 17% of the Company's consolidated revenue, respectively.
-All are customers of the Company's Gevo Development/Agri-Energy segment (see Note 18).
+For the years ended December 31, 2019 and 2018, Eco-Energy accounted for approximately 71% and 72% of the Company's consolidated revenue, respectively.
+Purina represented approximately 17% and 21% of the Company's consolidated revenue for the years ended December 31, 2019 and 2018, respectively.
+All are customers of the Company's Gevo Development/Agri-Energy segment (see Note 16).
 Given the production capacity compared to the overall size of the North American market and the fungible demand for the Company's products, the Company does not believe that a decline in a specific customer's purchases would have a material adverse long-term effect upon the Company's financial results.